 - self-identify as women or individuals from racial and ethnic groups that have been shown by the National Science Foundation to be underrepresented in health-related sciences on a national basis,” comprising “Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders” (criteria established by the National Institutes of Health; see Item A),

 - are not yet employed in a tenure-track position, at the time of application, and

 - are U.S. citizens (regardless of their location) or permanent residents of the U.S.

-The recipients will be awarded a $10,000 prize, and invited to attend the July 2022 annual meeting of the Foundation in Woods Hole, Massachusetts.
-There, they will be celebrated at the annual Forbes Lecture, attend a reception and dinner, and showcase their work at the Marine Biological Laboratory.
+Recipients are awarded a $10,000 prize, and invited to attend the an annual meeting of the Foundation in Woods Hole, Massachusetts.
+There, they are celebrated at the annual Forbes Lecture, attend a reception and dinner, and showcase their work at the Marine Biological Laboratory.
 The Trustees, at their discretion, may additionally award up to five Grass Trustees Recognition Awards, carrying a prize of $1,000, as well as mentorship and professional support from the Foundation’s network of Grass Fellowship alumni.

 Applicants may be nominated or self-nominated, with nominees in any case responsible for completing the application, which will consist of:

 - a narrative of not more than 4,000 characters (about 600 words), describing how they have served as a role model for diversity based on their personal

 - experiences or advocacy / outreach efforts,